 Society of Professional Journalists Expansion Policy Guidelines for Student Chapters

 Expansion Policy | Requirements [updated 9/27/11]

 The Society of Professional Journalists is a professional organization.
 It is not honorary in nature, nor is it any longer a fraternity.

 In function and membership requirements it is concerned only with the field of journalism and the free flow of information to the public at large.

-SPJ's professional chapter expansion policy establishes requirements that embrace the highest standards of professionalism.
-The professional chapter encourages and assists members in carrying out common objectives.
-It is through the chapter that individual members join in freedom of the press issues, learn of ethical problems and professional standards and enjoy fellowship of common purpose.
+SPJs campus chapter expansion policy establishes requirements which embrace the highest standards of professionalism.
+The campus chapter encourages and assists members in carrying out common objectives.
+It is through the chapter that individual members join in freedom of the press issues, learn of ethical problems, and professional standards and enjoy fellowship of common purpose.

-Before the Society's board of directors will consider chartering a new professional chapter of the Society, several requirements must be met and several steps taken.
+Before the Societys board of directors will consider chartering a new campus chapter of the Society, several requirements must be met and several steps taken.

-If you and other journalists in your area are interested in starting a new chapter of the Society, under no circumstances should you take any steps or actions as a chapter of the Society until you have notified SPJ's national headquarters and your appropriate regional director of your interest.
-The national office will provide you with your regional director's name, address and telephone number.
+If you and other journalists in your school or metropolitan area are interested in starting a new campus chapter of the Society, under no circumstances should you take any steps or actions as a chapter of the Society until you have notified SPJs national headquarters and your appropriate regional director of your interest.
+The national office will provide you with the regional directors name, address, and telephone number.

 The national office and your regional director will be of invaluable assistance as you plan from the start.
 You must keep them closely informed of your activities.